leonardoward/eja-intelligent-buoy-a-electronics/README.md

 # EJA Intelligent Buoy A - Electronic Design

-EJA Intelligent Buoy A - Electronic Design - 2020 Hackaday Dream Team Challenge for Conservation X Labs.
+EJA Intelligent Buoy A - Electronic Design - [2020 Hackaday Dream Team Challenge for Conservation X Labs](https://hackaday.io/project/173457-2020-hdp-dream-team-conservation-x-labs).

+Buoy A is a 141.73 mm x 54.86 mm PCB that integrates 5 main modules (ESP32, LoRa, GPS, Motor Driver and GSM/GPRS).

 This repository contains the KiCad design for the PCB of the Intelligent Buoy A. It also contains the 3D models used to visualize the design in the KiCad 3D viewer.